reblocke/reblocke.github.io/README.md

 ## Search discovery and Search Console

-The generated `sitemap.xml` contains only the four canonical routes, and the generated `robots.txt` advertises `https://reblocke.github.io/sitemap.xml`. `bin/check` validates both files.
+The generated `sitemap.xml` contains only the five canonical routes: `/`, `/bio/`, `/work/`, `/cv/`, and `/research-repositories/`.
+The generated `robots.txt` advertises `https://reblocke.github.io/sitemap.xml`, and `bin/check` validates both files.
 This supports ordinary crawler discovery without a Google account, but it does not provide Search Console reports or an authenticated sitemap submission.

 The URL-prefix property `https://reblocke.github.io/` uses a public HTML verification tag sourced from `google_site_verification` in `_config.yml` and rendered only in the homepage `<head>`.
 Retain the tag after verification because Google checks it periodically.
 If Google issues a replacement, update it through the normal pull-request and validated Pages deployment workflow.